ofawx/VmAssetCacheEnable/README.md

 ## Introduction
 Since macOS High Sierra, Apple [*"explicitly disallows"*](https://support.apple.com/en-gb/HT207828) AssetCache being used on a virtualised machine.

+In macOS High Sierra, Mojave and Catalina, on an *unpatched* VM system, executing:
+* `$ sysctl -a | grep cpu.features` will list the `VMM` flag as a CPU feature

+When AssetCache sees this value at startup, it prevents itself from running.

-On an *unpatched* VM system, executing:
+In macOS Big Sur and Monterey, on an *unpatched* VM system, executing:
 * `$ sysctl -a | grep cpu.features` will list the `VMM` flag as a CPU feature, and
 * `$ sysctl -a | grep kern.hv_vmm_present` will return `1` (True).